UKHomeOffice/callisto-ui-nginx/README.md

 ## Introduction

-This project uses https://github.com/nginxinc/nginx-s3-gateway which proxies requests through to an AWS S3 bucket
+This project uses https://github.com/nginxinc/nginx-s3-gateway which proxies requests through to an AWS s3 bucket.

 The Dockerfile pulls the opensource version specified, creates a non root user 1001 and provides owner permissions to the necessary Nginx config files so that these can be overwritten during deployment.